Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 Resident students admitted as “Special Part Time Students Grades K-12” and enrolling in 11 or fewer units are exempt from enrollment fees charged for all terms (including summer) pursuant to Education Code section 76300.

 Students who are citizens and residents of a foreign country, or who are legally precluded from establishing residency in California, shall be entitled to exemption from nonresident fees on the basis of individual financial need in accordance with regulations adopted by the Chancellor.
 Student who qualify can file a waiver request with the Admissions Office every semester/session.

-The Los Angeles Community College District charges an $11 mandatory health fee, payable to one college only, to cover the costs of the Student Health Center at each college.
+The Los Angeles Community College District charges an $11 mandatory health fee per semester (Spring or Fall) and $8 per semester (Winter or Summer), payable to one college only, to cover the costs of the Student Health Center at each college.
 This fee is subject to change.